tanya-sonker/tanya-sonker.github.io/README.md

 ### Stack
 HTML, CSS, JavaScript, and Bootstrap v5.3.
-Working on implementing as an Angular SPA.
+Implementing as an Angular SPA (WIP).

 ### Install
 Installable as a PWA through Google Chrome and Safari on iOS and Android.
 Converted with [Workbox](https://developer.chrome.com/docs/workbox).